Geometrical Product Specification and Verification: Situation feature

 How to build the situation features and therefore the specified datum, is currently mainly defined through examples in ISO 5459:2011.
 More specific rules are under development.
 The specified datum concept is closely related to classes of surfaces invariant through displacements.
 It has been shown that surfaces can be classified according to the displacements that let them invariant.
 The number of classes is seven.
-If a displacement let a surface invariant then this displacement can not be locked by the corresponding specified datum.
+If a displacement let a surface invariant then this displacement cannot be locked by the corresponding specified datum.
 So the displacement that are not invariant are used to lock specific degrees of freedom of the tolerance zone.

 For example a set of associated datums made of three mutually perpendicular planes corresponds to the following situation feature: a plane containing a straight line containing a point.
 The plane is the first associated plane obtained, the line is the intersection between the second associated plane and the first one and the point is the intersection between the line and the third associated plane.
 The specified datum is therefore belonging to the complex invariance class ($\mathbf{C}_\mathbf{X}$) and all the degrees of freedom of a tolerance zone can be locked with this specified datum.

 The invariance class graphic symbols are not defined in ISO standards but only used in literature as a useful reminder.

 An Helicoidal class ($\mathbf{C}_\mathbf{H}$) can also be defined however it is generally replaced with a cylindrical class in real world applications.

 Tolerance zone

 Tolerance zones are defined in ISO 1101.
 The tolerance zone is a surface or a volume with perfect geometry.
-It is a surface when it is intended to contain a toleranced feature which is a line.
-It is a volume when it is intended to contain a toleranced feature which is a surface It can often be described as a rigid body with the following attributes:
+It is a surface when it is intended to contain a tolerance feature which is a line.
+It is a volume when it is intended to contain a tolerance feature which is a surface It can often be described as a rigid body with the following attributes: